Learn About Optic Nerve Atrophy

 What is the definition of Optic Nerve Atrophy?

-Methylmalonic acidemia is a disorder in which the body cannot break down certain proteins and fats.
+Methylmalonic acidemia is a condition in which the body cannot break down certain proteins and fats.
 The result is a buildup of a substance called methylmalonic acid in the blood.
 This condition is passed down through families.

 It is one of several conditions called an "inborn error of metabolism."